Learn how to make this animation here

 Partner

-Milain is an entrepreneur with venture building experience in proptech and consumer products.
+Milain is an entrepreneur with years of venture building experience.
 His latest venture, Congo Clothing Company, supports job-skills training for women in DR Congo.
-He is a strategy fellow of the Harambean Entrepreneur Alliance and a Legatum Fellow.
-Milain holds a BA in economics from the University of Miami and an MS in Political Science from the Massachusetts Institute of Technology (MIT).
+He is a strategy fellow of the Panafrican Harambean Entrepreneur Alliance.
+Milain holds a BA in economics from the University of Miami and an MS in Political Science and Government from the Massachusetts Institute of Technology (MIT).
 His graduate research focused on networks and venture capital flows in Africa.

 Partner